Zunaeed-Imran/ShopEasy/README.md

 - added some more filed in size table.
 - added some more filed in coupon table.
 - added some more filed in product table.
-- added some more filed in the revied table.
+- added some more filed in the review table.
 - added some more filed in the order table.
 - than we migrate `php artisan migrate`
 - than from models 'Admin' replace all content form models-> 'User'